ymei/tii/README.txt

 `tiis').
 The communication will be shown in the terminal of `tiis'.
 When necessary, human intervention can be typed into the terminal of `tiis' directly.

+    Besides using `tiic', it is equally convenient to connect to `tiis' host:port directly via TCP, from any language/program of choice.
+Instead of using `popen', a network socket is used to control the slave process and the message flow is shown in the terminal of `tiis' and can be altered manually.

     Environment variable `TIIADDR' controls the host and port to listen on (or to connect to).
 TIIADDR="localhost:7115" is the default